Enquiries in more detail

 My enquiry has now finished.
 What about all the costs I have had to pay to let me answer the questions raised by HMRC?

-You will not be able to recover any costs you have incurred for dealing with the enquiry from HMRC unless you can show that they acted outside their own code of practice or made a mistake.
-If there is no tax to pay, you will be able to claim the costs as a deduction in your own accounts, though.
+You will not be able to claim reimbursement of any costs you have incurred for dealing with the enquiry from HMRC unless you can show that they acted outside their own code of practice or made a mistake.
+You may be able to claim the costs as a deduction in your own accounts, though as explained below.